cloudmesh/classes/_sources/lesson/devops/overview.txt

 Overview
 ----------------------------------------------------------------------

-This lesson will introduce you to a very important topic to DevOps tools, software development technologies.
+This lesson will introduce you to selected DevOps tools and software development technologies.

 .. tip:: Duration: 1 hour